-The chart shows that at 31 March 2017 there was a surplus of £239m against the Fund's solvency funding target.
-An alternative way of expressing the position is that the Fund's assets were sufficient to cover 107% of its liabilities - this percentage is known as the solvency funding level of the Fund.
+The chart shows that at 31 March 2017 there was a deficit of £6.5m against the Fund's solvency funding target.
+An alternative way of expressing the position is that the Fund's assets were sufficient to cover 94% of its liabilities - this percentage is known as the solvency funding level of the Fund.

-At the previous valuation at 31 March 2014 the shortfall was £191m, equivalent to a solvency funding level of 94%.
-The key reasons for the changes between the two valuations are considered in Section 4.
+At the previous valuation at 31 March 2014 the shortfall was also £6.4m, equivalent to a solvency funding level of 93%.
+The key reasons for the change in funding level between the two valuations are considered in Section 4.

 The liability value at 31 March 2017 shown in the table above is known as the Fund's "solvency funding target".
 The solvency funding target is calculated using assumptions that the Administering Authority has determined are appropriate having consulted with the actuary, and are also set out in the Administering Authority's Funding Strategy Statement (FSS).

 The LGPS (Scotland) Regulations require the contributions to be set so as to secure the Fund's solvency and long-term cost efficiency.
 In this context solvency means being able to meet the liabilities as and when they arise, with long-term cost efficiency meaning that contribution levels should not be set so as to give rise to additional costs at a later date.
 In practice, contribution levels have been set so as to target a solvency funding level of 100%, based on the funding parameters outlined in Section 2 above.

-The above liabilities allow for the fact that pension increases will continue to be recharged on a \pounds for \pounds basis to the Fund in respect of pensionable service in the Aberdeen City Council Transport Fund accrued prior to 26th October 1986 for First Aberdeen Limited.
+The above liabilities allow for the fact that pension increases will continue to be recharged £ for £ to the North East Scotland Pension Fund in respect of pensionable service accrued prior to 26 October 1986.